vmware-nsx/eval-docs-ids-ips/3.1/README.md

 ---
 ## Changelog

-* **01/6/2020**
+* **01/7/2020**
-  * Intial partial draft of NSX-T 3.1 version of the guide
+  * Copmpletion of NSX-T 3.1 version of the guide
 * **07/8/2020**
   * Intial partial draft of the guide
 * **08/18/2020**
   * Intial Completed guide
 ---
 ## Intended Audience
-This PoV guide is intended for existing and future NSX customers who want to evaluate the NSX Distributed IDS/IPS functionality.
-Ideally, the PoV process involves people covering these roles:
+This Evalution guide is intended for existing and future NSX customers who want to evaluate the NSX Distributed IDS/IPS functionality.
+Ideally, the evaluation process involves people covering these roles:

 * CISO Representative
 * Data Center Infrastructure Team